TomasHubelbauer/svg-screencast/readme.md

 Take BMPs of the last good frame and the first bad frame and create a test case from them using `rgbaToBmp`.

-### Consider using SVG crop to successively reveal portions of a patch

-If we have successive patches in for example typing on a line where each letter is its own patch, we could have a heuristic where we merge these baby patches into a single bigger patch and use CSS crop filter to reveal the portions of the larger patch successively until it is revealed in full.

-This should save space by not including many small Base64 PNGs but instead one bigger one which is just animated in a smart way.

-Scrolling also could work like this - recognize the scroll and use the texture as the entire patch and just animate sliding a crop across it in sync with the stamps.

-### Consider recognizing basic motion, such as scrolling

-This could be done by for each pixel finding the nearest pixel of that exact color (say in only horizontal or vertical position) and seeing if in the changes they all have the same distance (meaning a movement of the entire shape in the same direction by the same amount), then taking the boundary box of that, clipping it and patching with it.

 ### Consider looking into headless software rendering just because